-What is your favorite method for connecting with readers and other writers?
+WDB: What is your favorite method for connecting with readers and other writers?
 Social media, conferences, meet-ups, or a combination?

 WDB: Where do you typically work from?
 (Home, office, coffee shop, etc.) Is there any place you find you're more productive than others?

-WDB: Best piece(s) of writing advice?
+WDB: Best piece(s) of writing advice from your experience?